Cycle Against the Beast – 2017

 Day 17 – 5th June, 2017

 |📍Shepparton – 09:41||🚴80.15 km||🚄16.4 km/h||📈🚴816.34 km|

 |🏁Seymour – 16:32||⏱4 hr 54 min||⛰435 metres||🌤Partly sunny|

-Today’s right was pretty simple – remain on the one road, all the way from Shepparton to Seymour.
+Today’s ride was pretty simple – remain on the one road, all the way from Shepparton to Seymour.
 After about 15 km, the road became another motorway.
 Very nice, wide, hard shoulder, though.
 Even though the day called for mostly gaining elevation, it was a very gentle rise.
 It may as well have been flat ground.

 About halfway, I crossed the railway line near Wahring.
 I thought about waiting around, for the 20 minutes it would take for the next train to come along.
 However, I decided to push on.

 I grabbed lunch, at a roadside service centre in Wahring.
 A nice steak sandwich, and a ginger beer.
 At the pace I was going, I expected to reach Seymour by easily 15:30.

 However, with only 4 kilometres to go, I felt, and heard, a bang on the rear wheel.
 I thought I’d hit something.
 So, I stopped and walked back.
 Couldn’t find anything.
 But, of course, it was another blowout.
 Which is what the bang probably was.
 Who knows how it happened?
 Considering I’ve been riding on the motorway, for most of the day, I probably rode over something.
 At least it was only 4 km to go, and not 40. 🙂 I’m glad I’d decided to take a couple of rest days, over the next two days.
 I’ll have to visit the local bicycle shop tomorrow (which, I found, is just across from Seymour station).